AbhinavN2007/Movie-recommendation-website/README.md

 ## Features

 - **Search Functionality**: Users can search for movies or series using the main search bar.The core basic functionality upon which the rest of the website is built.
 - **Trending Movies**: Displays a list of trending movies as fetched from the TMDB API.
-This is a common feature on all movie websites so I wanted to implement the same here.ALso acts a starting point if you have no ideaa what you are in the mood for.
+This is a common feature on all movie websites so I wanted to implement the same here.
+Also acts a starting point if you have no idea what you are in the mood for.
 - **Smart Search**: An AI powered feature that recommends movies based on user mood or input.
 Not everyone knows the exact movie name they want to look up, so this acts as a starting point.

   Upon clicking on movies fetched using any one of the above methods, we get data regarding that movie as well as similar movies.